particle-iot/app-notes/AN006-Vehicle-Power/README.md

 ![Smoothed Power](images/smoothing.png)

+The files for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN006-Vehicle-Power) for this project.

 ## Design 1

 This design is almost exactly the OpenXC power supply design.
 It's built in an Adafruit Feather form-factor because it's useful for prototyping new designs and you can easily swap between cellular (Boron) and Wi-Fi (Argon).
 The design is easily extracted to make it part of your base board for an E Series or B Series SoM as well.
 Design 3 is an alternative way to lay out this design.